fancompute/angler/README.md

 `angler` is released as part of a paper `Adjoint method and inverse design for nonlinear optical devices`, which can be viewed [here](https://arxiv.org/abs/1811.01255).

-## Prerequisites

-For angler to work, you must have MKL installed.

-The best way to do this is through conda

-	conda install MKL

-The python wrapper for MKL that we are using does not work well when MKL is pip installed.

 ## Installation

-One can install the current version of `angler` and all of its dependencies (apart from MKL) using
+One can install the most stable version of `angler` and all of its dependencies (apart from MKL) using

+	pip install angler

+Alternatively, to use the most current version

 	git clone https://github.com/fancompute/angler.git
 	pip install -e angler

-Alternatively, the dependencies can be installed separately with

-	pip install -r requirements.txt

 And then this directory can be added to path to import angler, i.e.

 	import sys
 	sys.path.append('path/to/angler')

+## Make angler faster

+The most computationally expensive operation in `angler` is the sparse linear system solve.
+This is done with [`scipy.sparse.linalg.spsolve()`](https://docs.scipy.org/doc/scipy-0.14.0/reference/generated/scipy.sparse.linalg.spsolve.html) by default.
+If MKL is installed, `angler` instead uses this with a python wrapper [`pyMKL`](https://github.com/dwfmarchant/pyMKL), which makes things significantly faster, depending on the problem.
+The best way to install MKL, if using anaconda, is

+	conda install MKL

+(pyMKL does not work when MKL is pip installed.)

 ## Examples / Quickstart